Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Introduction

-We apply for a broad range of basic dynamics within the numerical example, we investigate relationships between the extent of prior information and the quality of learned rewards.
+Several numerical experiments are performed in the setting of an abstract soccer game with simple grid structure and movement actions and probability models governing ball exchange and the outcomes of ball kicks at the goal (the agents' {\em shoot} action).
+For the inverse learning problem, the unknown rewards correspond to location of goals and player perception of a successful shot from each position on the field.
+Investigation centers on relationships between the extent of prior information and the quality of learned rewards.
 The quality of learned rewards is measured by distance metrics in reward and probability space and by the game playing success of agents that use the rewards as the basis for an equilibrium policy.
 The weakest priors result in learned rewards that would give an agent using them no chance of winning the game, while the strongest priors result in learned rewards essentially as good as ground truth.
 Additionally, results suggest that covariance structure is more important than mean value in reward priors.

-The remainder of the paper is structured as follows: Section 2 introduces notation, terminology, definitions, and some basic properties needed for later work.
-Section 3 provides the main technical results, including a Bayesian framework for MIRL and formulation of a convex optimization problem for learning rewards.
-Section 4 introduces the soccer model and includes basic results on the quality of learned rewards.
-Section 5 provides evaluation of learned rewards in terms of game playing success in simulations of the soccer game.
-Section 6 offers concluding remarks and a discussion of future work.
+The remainder of the paper is structured as follows: Section \ref{section_2} introduces notation, terminology, definitions, and some basic properties needed for later work.
+Section \ref{section_3} provides the main technical results, including a Bayesian framework for MIRL and formulation of a convex optimization problem for learning rewards.
+Section \ref{section_4} and \ref{section_5} extend the BIRL and d-MIRL approaches to the case where reward is also action dependent.
+Section \ref{section_6} introduces the soccer model and compares the results generated from the three methods.
+Section \ref{section_7} provides evaluation of learned rewards of our BMIRL method in terms of game playing success in simulations of the soccer game.
+Section \ref{section_8} and \ref{section_9} offer concluding remarks and a discussion of future work, respectively.